 Department staff will be presenting the Strategic Investment Plan to the Oversight Board on Thursday, December 10, 2020, and we invite you to watch, listen, and comment.

-Community Needs Assessment and Strategic Investment Plan Elements
+Draft Community Needs Assessment Report and Investment Options Brief Now Available!

 The Department of Children and Youth is committed to incorporating community voice and has created a vision and set of guiding principles for the Community Needs Assessment.

 The City of Richmond’s Department of Children and Youth will implement a needs assessment and strategic planning process that honors community voice, including a diverse range of youth and adults alike to develop a comprehensive, equitable investment plan that reflects community vision.